katjagrace/katjagrace.github.io/_posts/2020-11-27-no-need-to-refrigerate.md

 4. **Some sort of feedback from users of labels**: if the problem with 3) was lack of knowledge, then the customer seems like the most likely person to bridge that gap.

   *Probably if you have users test a simmer sauce or something, you don't go far enough down the details of their response to catch things like this?
-And nobody writes to the company to complain about something this small.*
+And nobody writes to the company to complain about something this small.
+Virtually all people have better things to think about than even noticing this cost.*

 Others?
 (I expect I could think of some, but it is my bed time.)
 Happy Thanksgiving!